AleksMercer/AleksMercer/README.md

    📂  See my portfolio at [my repositories](http://github.com/AleksMercer?tab=repositories)

-   🧠  I am currently studying web-app testing and Redux
+   🧠  I am currently studying Redux and making new project

    ✉️  You can contact me at [Kalagaev.Alex.A@gmail.com](mailto:Kalagaev.Alex.A@gmail.com) or [Telegram](https://t.me/Mercerr)